 Growing up, Patricia’s mother influenced her love of fashion.
 My mother “was a spectacular dresser, buying right out of the pages of Vogue,” Patricia explained.
-When she traveled, or went out for the night, Patricia would dress up in her mother’s clothes and parade around her home.
-“I would gently caress all of the beading and smell her perfumed cashmeres.
+When she traveled or went out for the night, Patricia would dress up in her mother’s clothes and parade around her home.
+“I would gently caress all of the beading and smell her perfumed cashmere.
 I felt at six like a confection of glam and glitter.”

 Today, Patricia is no less of a confection.
 She’s an assemblage artist (a means of expression using mixed media in fashion and home) who’s created her own lifestyle brand called Purely Patricia.
 She’s also a celebrity, spokesperson, brand ambassador, fashion icon, personal stylist, interior decorator, and jewelry designer, just to name of few of the professions she lists on her website.